-4-44 When the supply is delivering medium and high output power, each SCR conducts once during every ac input cycle of its associated phase.
-However, at low power outputs, only two or even one SCR will conduct during the associated input cycle.
+4-44 When the supply is delivering medium and high output power, each SCR conducts once during every ac input cycle r4 its as ociated phase.
+However, at low power outputs, only to or even one SCR will conduct during the associated input cycle.
 Moreover, at very low outputs, the active SCR may skip one, or more, cycles between conduction periods.
-Because of these factors, the regulation, stability, overshoot, and linear programming characteristics of the supply are somewhat degraded at low outputs.
+Because of these factors, the regula ion, stability, overshoot, and linear programming characteristics of the supply are somewhat degraded at low outputs.
 The minimum outputs in both Constant Voltage and Constant Current operation at which the supply will perform within specifications are given in the output ratings of Table 1-1 in this manual.